Skip to main content

 What is a DAG run?

 A DAG run is an instance of a DAG running at a specific point in time.
-A task instance, also known as a task run, is an instance of a task running at a specific point in time.
-Each DAG run has a unique dag_run_id and contains one or more task instances.
+A task instance is an instance of a task running at a specific point in time.
+Each DAG run has a unique run_id and contains one or more task instances.
 The history of previous DAG runs is stored in the Airflow metadata database.

-Screenshot of the Airflow UI showing the Grid view with the Graph tab selected.
-A simple DAG run is shown with 3 successful sequential tasks, get_astronauts, print_astronaut_craft (which is a dynamically mapped task with 7 mapped task instances) and print_reaction.
+Screenshot of a DAG run graph with 3 tasks, get_astronauts, print_astronaut_craft (which is a dynamically mapped task with 12 mapped task instances) and print_reaction.

 DAG run properties